Oysteinvikane/React/README.md

-# React
-Hobby projects written in React.
+## React crash course from Stackskills.